What Is Manic Depression And How Does It Relate To Mental Health?

 Bipolar disorder is a serious mental illness where individuals undergo a pattern of manic episodes and depressive episodes.

-An individual undergoing a manic episode will likely display elevated energy or irritability, increased confidence and talkativeness, decreased need for sleep, loss of appetite and weight loss, racing thoughts and impulsive decision making.
+Manic and hypomanic episodes are the common signs of a person with the condition.
+An individual undergoing a manic episode will likely display elevated energy or irritability, increased confidence and talkativeness, decreased need for sleep, loss of appetite and weight loss, racing thoughts, and impulsive decision-making.
 Hypomanic episodes involve less severe symptoms of mania.

 People with bipolar disorder will then experience depressive episodes.
-Depression symptoms include feeling sad or down, change in eating or sleeping patterns, loss of interest in usual activities, feelings of hopelessness, and thoughts of death and suicide.
+Depression symptoms are the same as those of major depression.
+These may include depressed mood or feeling sad or down, changes in eating or sleeping patterns, loss of interest in usual activities, feelings of hopelessness, and thoughts of death and suicide.

 How do bipolar people act?

 During a manic episode, an individual may appear to have an elevated amount of energy or excitement.
-They may display irritability or agitation, increased confidence and talkativeness, and make impulsive decisions around spending money or risky sexual behavior.
+They may display irritability or agitation, increased confidence, and talkativeness, and make impulsive decisions around spending money or risky sexual behavior.
+Some may show reckless behavior, such as substance and alcohol misuse.

-During a depressive episode, an individual will likely appear sad or down, show loss of interest in usual activities and extreme fatigue.
+During a depressive episode, an individual will likely appear sad or down, show a loss of interest in usual activities, and have extreme fatigue.

 Can bipolar people tell they are bipolar?